tend2infinity/Rate-It-Project/README.md

 ![](https://github.com/tend2infinity/Rate-It-Project/blob/master/public/screenshots/rateit14.JPG)

 ### My Nominations
 Every user is allowed to nominate atmost five movies and the nominated movies can be viewed in the "Nomination" Tab.
+If you try to nominate more than five movies then a toast is displayed showing "Already nominated".
 You can obviously remove those movies which you do not wish to have in that list.
-A toast appears every time you add or remove a movie moreover a single user cannot nominate more than 5 movies, if he tries then a toast will get displayed showing "max limit reached".
+A toast appears every time you add or remove a movie .
 <br>
 ![](https://github.com/tend2infinity/Rate-It-Project/blob/master/public/screenshots/rateit11.JPG)